 10 Most Dangerous Roads to Drive on in the UK

 While many of us enjoy a road trip, are there some roads we should be more aware of than others?
-This article will look at the 10 most dangerous roads to drive on in the UK.
+This article will look at the 10 most dangerous roads to drive on in the UK, from high-altitude mountain passes to treacherous rural arteries.

 10 Most Dangerous Roads to Drive on in the UK

-Throughout the UK there are many scenic routes that attract visitors every year.
-To help you avoid falling foul to a dangerous driving offence, here are the 10 most dangerous roads to drive on in the UK to be aware of…
+Throughout the UK, many scenic routes attract thousands of visitors every year.
+To help you navigate safely, here are the 10 most dangerous roads to drive on in the UK to be aware of…

 1. Kirkstone Pass, A592, Cumbria